How Did We Get To 11 Million Unauthorized Immigrants?

 "That person had total control over your life," says Doris Meissner, former commissioner for the U.S. Immigration and Naturalization Service.
 "And that leads to a very unequal relationship, and it's a recipe for exploitation."

 Another criticism of the program was that it was thought to depress the wages of American workers.
-President Kennedy campaigned against the Bracero program, and his successor, Lyndon Johnson, ended it in 1965.
+President John F. Kennedy campaigned against the Bracero program, and his successor, Lyndon Johnson, ended it in 1965.
 It was not replaced.

 "What came then was the market operating, which is people coming to the country anyway because the jobs were here, the relationships existed between Mexico and the United States, and there was limited enforcement across the Southwest border," Meissner says.